Moving up the ladder from an entry-level job

 It might simply mean taking on additional responsibilities that will challenge you to learn the skills needed for the next step up.
 If your employer provides a mentoring programme ask how you can participate.

 Never assume that people know you want a promotion.
-Let your supervisor know that you’re interested in moving up within the organization when there is opportunity.
+Let your supervisor know that you’re interested in moving up within the organisation when there is opportunity.
 Express how much you enjoy your work and ask what you can do to work towards a promotion.
 Offer to take on extra responsibility to lighten the load of others.

 Work well with others in and outside of the office.
 Compliment your co-workers and acknowledge their help.
 Don’t step on other people’s toes and absolutely don’t steal anyone’s ideas or draw light on anyone else’s failings.
 Your goal here is to make yourself look good by doing good.